04-01-2008: May Natural Gas: Cost of Storage Works Against Long Positions

 Internal Printout 1 Internal Printout 2

-Results of "Trader" for Natural Gas (blue lines = successful trades, red, unsuccessful): (Always in the market.)
+Results of "Pattern" for Natural Gas (blue lines = successful trades, red, unsuccessful): (Always in the market.)

 Results